 Can dogs eat cottage cheese?

 Yes, dogs can eat cottage cheese.
-This is lower in fat and sodium than many other varieties of cheese, so it is actually one of the better options to give your dog as an occasional treat.
+This type is actually low in fat and sodium so it is actually one of the better options to give your dog as an occasional treat.

 Can dogs eat blue cheese?